-• The wiper arms can be moved to the service position only when the bonnet is properly closed.
+• The wiper arms, depending on the equipment, can only be moved to the service position when the bonnet is completely closed.

 Changing the rear wiper blade

 A good rear wiper blade is essential for clear rear vision.
 Damaged wiper blades should be replaced immediately.